Aboss3b13/Lernatelier-Periode-1-sem3/README.md

 - [ ] leetcode
 - [ ] Add a Gebiet Filter on the heimatschutzproject.

+Today I worked on my bewerbungen and the Heimatschutzproject.

 ### 14.06.2026
 - [ ] Find Praktikumstellen
 - [ ] create Bewerbungschreiben for different companies